Steve-Shambles/head2head/README.md

 If you want to create your own executable file with pyinstaller (pip install pyinstaller) first:

-pyinstaller head2head_v074.py -n head2head_v074 --windowed --onefile
+pyinstaller head2head_v080.py -n head2head_v080 --windowed --onefile

 to run, the exe will need the complete data folder in same dir as the exe.

-or download pre-made Windows exe 25Mb:  https://drive.google.com/file/d/1LR6ft0LdTS0tmDOIm5fm3nQhQI9bavSp/view?usp=share_link

-download includes all required files, just unzip it and double click the exe file.

 Steve Shambles.